cuhs/Engineering-Portfolio/README.md

 │   ├── ProjectCard.tsx  # Interactive project card component
 │
 ├── pages
-│   ├── index.tsx        # Main portfolio page with animated sections
+│   ├── page.tsx        # Main portfolio page with animated sections=
-│
+|   ├── about
+│   |    ├── page.tsx        # About page with additional information about Alex
 ├── public
-│   ├── projectexample.png # Placeholder project images
+│   ├── #stores all images used in the project
 │
 │
 ├── package.json         # Dependencies and scripts